Do you hate the taste of poorly brewed coffee?

 The Cuisinart grind and brew produces some of the freshest and tastiest coffee since it makes it from freshly ground coffee beans.
 Well, this makes it a fantastic machine but it still needs some cleaning.
-And the addition of a grinder means that there will be more work and cleaning to do.
+Our instructions are based on the experience of using and cleaning the Cuisinart Veloce model the construction of which is similar to other models of the brand.
+However, the addition of a grinder means that there will be more work and cleaning to do.

 Ever wondered how you are supposed to clean it the “right way?”
 Well, worry no more as it is as simple as the following 5 steps.